chaendizzle/Compendium/source/robotcode/structure/robotmap.rst

 	LEFT_FRONT = new Talon(RobotMap.DRIVE_LEFT_FRONT_PIN);

 DO NOT put the actual components, such as Talons and Solenoids, into RobotMap.
 RobotMap is for pins only.
 Leave the actual components to their respective subsystems.

+Also remember that everything in this class should be static and final.

 For DoubleSolenoids, remember that there are 2 pins per DoubleSolenoid, so there will need to be a pin A and a pin B for each.